Dandandumdum/AssignmentThree/README.md

           - Swagger/Open API documentation

-This assignment was done using Java in IntelliJ and the Heroku link is as follows:
-Swagger can be acessed via this link when the program is running through port8080: http://localhost:8080/swagger-ui.html
+This assignment was done using Java in IntelliJ, Swagger can be acessed via this link when the program is running through port8080: http://localhost:8080/swagger-ui.html

 Postman was also used to for endpoint testing and the Json file is included within this repository.